TENOR BOSTON 2023

 Craig Vear: De Montfort University, Leicester – UK

 Full Registration (before April 15, 2023) is: $150.
 Students and independent artists: $50.
 Remote participation: $100.
-Full registration includes morning and afternoon coffee, tea, snacks; access to all papers, demos, workshops, and concerts.
+Full registration includes morning and afternoon coffee, tea, snacks; lunch will also be provided; and offers access to all papers, demos, workshops, and concerts.

 Rm.
 354 Ryder Hall